|Day 1||Workout A|

 An exercise repetition is to complete the movement from start to finish, once.
 For example, lets say you want to do a shoulder press.
 I want you to lift your hands (using no weights) up to the sides of your shoulder with your palms facing outwards, now press them up until your arms are fully extended.
 Lower your hands back to your upper shoulders.
 You have just completed one repetition for this exercise.
 If you were to do that ten times, that would be considered ten repetitions.
 Another example is the push up.
 To perform one repetition, simply get into position and lower your body to the floor and push back up to the starting position.
 That one motion is considered one repetition.

 A set is a series of repetitions.
 For example, 2 sets of 10 repetitions of the push up exercise would be to perform 10 push ups (10 repetitions), rest for 1 minute and perform another 10 repetitions.
 You have just completed 2 sets of 10 repetitions.
-Sometimes it is given as:
+Sometimes given as:

 2 x 20 repetitions or 2 x 20 reps